How to Make Halloween Ghost Lights For Your Front Porch

 Spray on the eyes and mouth with spray adhesive.

-Your DIY ghost lights are done!
+Your DIY ghost light decorations are done!

 Isn’t that super easy??